Florida Car Accident Subrogation Defense Attorneys

 From there, your attorney will evaluate whether the claim is legally valid, who has the right to assert it, whether the amount claimed is accurate and recoverable, and which defenses apply to your situation.
 Our guide on legal defenses available in Florida subrogation lawsuits provides a broader overview of how these matters are typically defended.

-Florida Civil Counsel represents clients in car accident subrogation matters throughout the state.
+Florida Civil Counsel, P.A. represents clients in car accident subrogation matters throughout the state.
 Our team is based in Orlando and handles cases across Florida, including Tampa, Miami, Jacksonville, Fort Lauderdale, and surrounding areas.
 If a settlement is the right outcome, our attorneys negotiate from a position of preparation.
-For a look at how settlement and litigation options compare in Florida subrogation cases, our post on subrogation settlement versus court options in Florida covers the key considerations.
+For a look at how settlement and litigation options compare, our post on subrogation settlement versus court options in Florida covers the key considerations.

 Clients in the Orlando area can also visit our dedicated Orlando subrogation defense page for more region-specific information.